CHIME/Slow overview and pilot survey: A new backend to search for second-duration radio transients with the CHIME telescope: The backend

 \subsubsection{Single Pulse Search}

 The dedispersed time series are searched for single pulses using the \texttt{single\_pulse\_search.py} routine of \presto.
 Boxcar widths of size 2$^n$ are used for the search with the maximum boxcar width determined by the maximum width (\texttt{-m}) option of the routine.
 It is set to 0.13~s, 0.6~s and 6~s for the 16-ms, 128-ms, and 512-ms time samplings, respectively.
 The detection threshold is set at a signal-to-noise (S/N) ratio of 10.
-The single pulse search outputs a file with the DM, time, and S/N for each detected event.
+The single pulse search outputs a file with the DM, time, S/N and boxcar downfactor (proxy for pulse width) for each detected event.
 This information is passed to the classification block to identify potential astrophysical events from the RFI.